-James R. Silkenat, a partner in the New York office of the national law firm of Sullivan & Worcester and a member of its Corporate Department, is a former President of the 400,000 member American Bar Association.
+James R. Silkenat, a retired partner in the New York office of the national law firm of Sullivan & Worcester and a member of its Corporate Department, is a former President of the 400,000 member American Bar Association.

 Silkenat has a long and distinguished record of service at the ABA.
 Before his election by the ABA House of Delegates last year as the Association’s President-Elect, he was a member of the ABA Commission on Women in the Profession and the ABA Commission on Racial and Ethnic Diversity in the Profession.
 He also served as Co-Chair of the ABA Solo and Small Firm Leadership Coalition.